sydly148/hackthehood-buildfa25/index.md

 Saturday Tiger Teams: Yellow (10:00 am-12:00 pm), Pink (11:00 am-1:00 pm), Gray (1:00 pm-3:00 pm), Orange (2:00 pm-4:00 pm)
 Instructors: Parker Broadnax (<a href="mailto:example@example.com">parker@hackthehood.org</a>) & Sydney Ly (<a href="mailto:example@example.com">sydney@hackthehood.org</a>)

-## Week 2 Announcements
+## Week 3 Announcements
 ### Assignments Due:
 - Complete the [Pre-Program Survey](https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_0CkoiIPnGFA6FbE) if you have not already, and submit a screenshot of the Completed Survey screen to Google Classroom.
+- Complete Wednesday's lecture Exit Ticket.
+- Submit your SCRUM for this week's Tiger Teams.
 - OPTIONAL: Submit your Superhero Battle Simulator on Google Classroom if you want feedback.
 ### Reminders:
 - Make sure you have access to Slack, Google Classroom, and Colab!
-- Come prepared with questions for our panelists on Monday, 10/7!

 ---